cozy/cozy-stack/docs/cli/cozy-stack_serve.md

       --cache-url string                 URL for the cache, redis or in-memory --couchdb-url string               CouchDB URL (default "http://localhost:5984/")
-      --csp-whitelist string             Whitelisted domains for the default allowed origins of the Content Secury Policy --disable-csp                      Disable the Content Security Policy (only available for development) --doctypes string                  path to the directory with the doctypes (for developing/testing a remote doctype) --downloads-url string             URL for the download secret storage, redis or in-memory
+      --csp-whitelist string             Whitelisted domains for the default allowed origins of the Content Secury Policy --dev                              Allow to run without in dev release mode (disabled by default) --disable-csp                      Disable the Content Security Policy (only available for development) --doctypes string                  path to the directory with the doctypes (for developing/testing a remote doctype) --downloads-url string             URL for the download secret storage, redis or in-memory